 The majority of the world’s biggest energy-consuming countries are also some of the largest oil producers that rely heavily on fossil fuels for energy.

 Nations that benefit from an abundance of resources and are located outside the temperate climate zones typically consume more energy to heat or cool their homes.
-In addition, they tend to consume more energy overall because of a much lower cost compared to nations who must import energy.
+In addition, they tend to consume more energy overall because of a much lower cost compared to nations that must import energy.

 Source: OurWorldinData